 “The production stall” is what I like to call the time frame between the first or second nice harvest and the two weeks I realize, ‘oh, I need to trim the tomato plants’.
 So, the answer is, yes, you likely need to prune depending on the plant type.

-Here, you’ll figure out which tomato plants need pruning, how to prune, and why you need to prune your plants.
+Here, you’ll figure out which tomato plants need pruning, how and why you need to prune your plants.
 First, you’ll need to know if it’s a determinate or an indeterminate variety.

 Benefits of Pruning